IAMconsortium/nomenclature/doc/source/getting_started.rst

 .. code-block:: python

   # Import the necessary libraries
   import pyam
-   from nomenclature import DataStructureDefinition, RegionProcessor
+  from nomenclature import DataStructureDefinition, RegionProcessor, process

-   # Initialize DataStructureDefinition and RegionProcessor giving them the
+  # Initialize DataStructureDefinition from a suitable directory
-   # directories where the codelists and mappings are defined as input.
-   dsd = DataStructureDefinition("definitions/")
+  dsd = DataStructureDefinition("definitions")

-   # Only to be used if there are mappings!
+  # Initialize a RegionProcessor from a suitable directory that has the mappings
-   rp = RegionProcessor.from_directory("mappings/", dsd)
+  rp = RegionProcessor.from_directory("mappings")

   # Read the data using pyam
-   iam_results_file = "some file"
-   df = pyam.IamDataFrame(iam_results_file)
+  df = pyam.IamDataFrame("/path/to/file")

-   # Validate that the data frame only contains allowed regions and variables
-   dsd.validate(df)
-   # Apply region processing to the data
-   # Only to be used if there are mappings!
+  # Perform the validation and apply the region aggregation
-   df = rp.apply(df)
+  df = process(df, dsd, processor=rp)

 **Notes**

-* The pyam library is required as *DataStructureDefinition.validate()* and *RegionProcessor.apply()* take a *pyam.IamDataFrame* as input.
+* The pyam library is required as *process* takes a *pyam.IamDataFrame* as input.

 * *DataStructureDefinition* and *RegionProcessor* are initialized from directories containing yaml files.
 See :ref:`dir-structure` for details.

-* *DataStructureDefinition.apply()* returns *None* if the data frame only contains
-  allowed values and raises an error otherwise.

-* *RegionProcessor* is only to be used if there are model mappings.
+* The processor argument of *process* is optional and may only to be used if there are
+  model mappings.
+See :ref:`toplevel-functions` for details.

+* If not all dimensions of the **DataStructureDefinition** should be validated, a *dimensions* argument in form of a list of strings can be provided.
+Only the provided dimensions will then be validated.
+See :ref:`toplevel-functions` for details.